How far down is Carlsbad Caverns?

 From Santa Fe it is about 294 miles and takes a little over 4.5 hours.

-Click the above image to explore Carlsbad Caverns New Mexico, with our comprehensive travel guide!
+Click the above video poster image to explore Carlsbad Caverns New Mexico, with our comprehensive travel guide!
 This video offers an in-depth overview, including where it is, how it was formed and information and tips including hours and what to expect while visiting Carlsbad Caverns National Park in New Mexico.
 We include unique video and pictures that we took during our visit.
 At the end we cover the drive from White Sands National Park and what to see along the way.
 It was more picturesque than we expected.
 Inspiring travel and providing information to help you have a great trip!

 Carlsbad Caverns Overview